nafizjiwa/CSS-Combinators/README.md

 ##### }

         Using .main.content (with no space) will target any elements that have a class of both main and content.
-This is none in your case.
 <br>

         Using .main .content (with a space) will target any elements with a class of .content that are descendants of an element with a class of .main.
 ALL DESCENDENTS OF .main.
 <br>

         If you are trying to target the final element with a class of content use the `:last-child` pseudo-class.